 Insert the guidewire

-Carefully rotate the introducer syringe such that the bevel of the needle now faces inferiorly (ie, away from the internal jugular vein and toward the heart).
+Carefully rotate the introducer needle such that the bevel of the needle now faces inferiorly (ie, away from the internal jugular vein and toward the heart).

 Insert the J-curved end of the guidewire into the introducer needle, with the J curve facing inferiorly (ie, in the same direction as the needle bevel).